 In 2016, the 3rd edition of the "SOS Dentista" (SOS Dentist) programme was launched in Portugal, which aims to support employees with less income in carrying the burden of their dental treatment and, simultaneously, to promote oral health, thereby helping to improve their quality of life.
-There were 1,500 and 678 employees have concluded their treatments.

-Despite the improvement seen over the last few years, Portugal is still classified as a country with moderate severity regarding child dental decay, which is why the SOS Dentista Júnior Programme" (SOS Dentist Junior) was launched, which is for employees' children between the ages of 7 and 17.
+There were 1,500 employees that joined the programme of which 678 concluded their treatments.
+Despite the improvement seen over the last few years, Portugal is still classified as a country with moderate severity regarding child dental decay, which is why the "SOS Dentista Júnior" Programme (SOS Dentist Junior) was launched, which is for employees' children between the ages of 7 and 17.
 A total of 500 children joined the programme and 219 were screened.